martinohmann/kickoff/docs/configuration.md

 If none of this suits you, use the `KICKOFF_CONFIG` [environment variable](/configuration/environment-variables) to override the configuration file path.

-Alternatively, you can also pass the configuration file path via the `--config` flag to kickoff commands that make use of the config.

 1. TOC
 {:toc}